|When: ||October 2016|

 The artist formerly known as Peter Malcolm Gordon Moffett has starred in a number of television series including Love for Lydia, A Very Peculiar Practice, At Home with the Braithwaites and The Last Detective and became a national treasure for having his arm up a cow in his role as Tristan Farnon in All Creatures Great and Small.
 He was also in a Michael Winner movie...

-He made his first stage appearance with an amateur dramatic company, but The Byfleet Players loss is now the West End's gain as he now has a number of musicals to his name, including Legally Blonde, Chicago and Spamalot.
-Most recently he starred in the box office record breaking Gypsy where he rubbed shoulders backstage with Dames Meryl Streep, Maggie Smith and Judi Dench all asking him for directions to Imelda Staunton's dressing room.
+He made his first stage appearance with an amateur dramatic company, but The Byfleet Players' loss was the West End's gain as he now has a number of musicals to his name, including Legally Blonde, Chicago and Spamalot.
+Most recently he starred in the box office record-breaking Gypsy where he rubbed shoulders backstage with Dames Meryl Streep, Maggie Smith and Judi Dench — all asking him for directions to Imelda Staunton's dressing room.

 One thing is for sure: of all the British screen and stage actors of the last fifty years, Peter Davison is certainly one of them and, within these pages, intrepid readers will at last have the dubious honour of sharing in his life and times — as he despairs over whether there truly ever can be life outside the box.

 PETER DAVISON has worked regularly since graduating in 1972 from the Central School of Drama.
 As well as being the fifth Doctor Who, he has appeared in numerous shows, films and starred in a number of beloved television series.

 Peter is married to actress and writer, Elizabeth Morton and the success of their marriage can be gauged by their appearance on All Star Mr and Mrs. Not to mention the acquisition of two teenage sons, Louis and Joel.